pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   max_response_tokens: 16384
 ```

-- `model.model_path`: The checkpoint path of the model to be trained.
+- `model_path`: Path to the model checkpoint being trained.
-- `model.critic_model_path`: The path to the critic model checkpoint.
-If not set, the `model.critic_model_path` will be set to `model.model_path`.
+- `critic_model_path`: Optional path to a separate critic model.
+If empty, defaults to `model_path`.
-- `model.max_prompt_tokens`: The maximum number of tokens in the prompt of the model.
+- `max_prompt_tokens`: Maximum number of tokens allowed in input prompts.
-- `model.max_response_tokens`: The maximum number of tokens in the response of the model.
+- `max_response_tokens`: Maximum number of tokens allowed in generated responses.

+---

-## Cluster
+## Cluster Configuration

-The `cluster` configuration specifies the cluster configuration.
-It includes the number of nodes and the number of GPUs per node.
+Defines how many nodes and GPUs per node are used.

 ```yaml
 cluster: